 After a year as a troupe member, I decided to apply to the board, becoming the Design Chair for this year.
 Besides designing all of the promotional materials for our fall Horizon show and spring Eastbound show, I wanted to provide an additional opportunity for troupe members to meet other members who are not in their dances.
 To do so, I coordinated a troupe-wide music video during reading period (which is the week before finals where we study for finals).
 Not only did people get to live out their dreams of starring in a kpop music video, but they also got to dance alongside new friends in the troupe.
 The fact that these troupe members decided to sign up for an additional time commitment during reading period shows the level of dedication that they have for AADT.
 I am constantly in awe of the amount of time and effort that each member puts into making the troupe the amazing community it is today.
 I remember at our most recent showcase (where we performed our dances in front of the entire troupe), I looked around and saw a group of people who were so supportive of each other, a group that I can now call family.
 Freshman Amy, if there was one good decision you made your first semester, it was joining AADT.

 About the author

 Hey there!
-I’m Amy Tan, and I’m a sophomore at Harvard hailing from the wonderful city of Chicago.
+I’m Amy Tan, and I’m a junior at Harvard hailing from the wonderful city of Chicago.
 I come from a diverse public high school and have found a diverse student body here, as well.
 At...
 View full profile